-A private, nonsectarian university founded in 1856, St. Lawrence has a total enrollment of about 2,500.
-The university has numerous international programs and more than 50 percent of the students have some form of international study experience by the time they graduate.
+A private, nonsectarian university founded in 1856, St. Lawrence has about 2,500 students.
+The university has numerous international programs and more than 70 percent of the students have some form of international study experience by the time they graduate.
 All students live on campus.

 The university is in northern New York State, near the Canadian border.
 It is a 2 and a half hour drive to Montreal and a one and a half hour drive to Ottawa.

 The university’s 1,000-acre campus is a self-sufficient community that offers a variety of educational, cultural and recreational facilities.
 The physical education center has a comprehensive program of athletics and intramural recreation for men and women.
 Sports facilities include a pool, track, fitness center, golf course and arena for horseback-riding events.

 With over 100 clubs and organizations (and new ones starting all the time), home sporting events, countless volunteer opportunities, on-campus concerts and trips to places throughout the North Country, each St. Lawrence student creates his or her own adventure.